Organización sin fines de lucro

 Community groups, radio pirates, and media activists struggled for years against media consolidation that marginalized many and served as a megaphone for corporate power.
 We pushed instead for local access to the airwaves.
 Radio, like other forms of media, can be a powerful organizing tool when it's controlled by people using it to address issues affecting their communities.
 Democracy comes to life when groups produce media and tell their own stories.
 That's why this issue is so important to so many.
 After years of community organizing coupled with legislative action, a powerful grassroots campaign successfully pushed the Local Community Radio Act through congress, winning the opportunity for local groups to control a piece of the broadcast airwaves.

-In the Fall of 2013 the FCC is expected to open a short week-long window when groups can submit applications for radio station licenses.
+Between October 15 and 29, 2013 the FCC will accept applications for radio station licenses.
 This is our one-time golden opportunity to seize the airwaves.
 It's a chance to build a national communications infrastructure in the hands of the people.

 In places where several groups apply for a single station the process may be very competitive.
 Groups who are well organized in advance and have prepared their applications early for submission will have a competitive advantage in this process.
 Prometheus and its allies are committed to providing support to social justice and community groups throughout the application process.
 Our main mission now is to help groups win licenses and get them on the air.